Corporate Responsibility guidelines

 Donating 10 percent of our pretax profit

-Gubra is committed to donating 10 percent of its pretax profit to environmental activities every year, beginning in 2019.
+Gubra is committed to donating 10 percent of its pretax profit to social and environmental activities every year, beginning in 2019.
 Why 10 percent Why not 20?
 Or 7 or 37?
 We are not claiming that 10 percent is the only correct portion for our surplus to enable us to promote one (or more) of the 17 SDGs, while simultaneously running a healthy and competitive business – 9 or 12 percent might also do the trick.
 We may go higher than 10 percent in the future, but 10 percent is where we will start.
 By donating 10 percent of our pretax profit each year, we are taking a chunk of money out of the company, but not so much as to sink the ship.
 We will still be able to run a profitable business by investing in cutting-edge science and maintaining and attracting the best employees.
 If we took 50 percent for example, this might not be possible.

 Being carbon negative

 The guideline concerning carbon negativity implies that we minimize our carbon footprint by buying carbon offsets, planting trees and stimulating other carbon emission reducing projects.
 The relentless rise in greenhouse gases is an emergency situation where we all have an ethical obligation to act.
 By being carbon negative, we are trying to do our part in the quest towards a CO2-neutral future.